ysyk2021/the-power-of-positive-thinking-techniques-for-boosting-your-energy-and-improving-your-concentration/src/chapter-5-3.md

-Chapter 5: Overcoming Obstacles and Challenges in Positive Thinking: Dealing with Setbacks and Maintaining Resilience in Positive Thinking
+Dealing with Setbacks and Maintaining Resilience in Positive Thinking
 ==========================================================================================================================================

 In this chapter, we will explore some of the obstacles and challenges that individuals may face when trying to maintain a positive mindset.
 We will discuss strategies for dealing with setbacks and maintaining resilience in positive thinking.